- Diploma L'artt de la Patisserie - The French Pastry School

 Education is real power, for that reason, I motivate students to seek higher education.
-Here at the Secchia Institute for Culinary Education, we encourage students to go beyond certificates or associates degrees, our partnerships with Universities such as Ferris State University gives our students the option to seek bachelors and Masters Degrees.
+Here at the Secchia Institute for Culinary Education, we encourage students to go beyond certificates or associate degrees, our partnerships with Universities such as Ferris State University gives our students the option to seek bachelor's and master's degrees.

 What is your current obsession?

 As an instructor, my current obsession is to be a great educator.
 I come straight from some of the best kitchens in the industry such as Aria Resort and Casino (Las Vegas) and The Peninsula Hotel (Chicago).
 Along the way, I have had the privilege to work with many professional Master Chefs, Bakers, and World Champions.

 I bring this wealth of experience to Secchia Institute and enjoy sharing it with my students.
 I share my stories, techniques, and all of the ins and outs of what’s currently happening in our industry.
 As an educator, my primary goal is to make sure students have a solid foundation to be competitive.

 Many chefs have their own top three prerequisites for success; mine are passion, education, and support.
 My heroes are all the people that have contributed to these prerequisites.

 First, my passion comes from my parents; they have inspired me to dream big, have a positive perception of the world, and above all to have a strong work ethic.

 Second, in education, my heroes have been my teachers and mentors.
 I have been very fortunate in my career to have mentors, which have propelled my career to new heights.